Get a company-oriented degree in Chemical Engineering and Biotechnology

 What will I learn?

-In the Chemical Engineering programme, you will combine engineering with knowledge in chemistry and biotechnology, which provides you with the skills to lead projects from start to finish, design, plan and optimise process plants and products based on technical, resource and environmental considerations, solve concrete and complex problems, lead laboratory work and be responsible for administrative tasks within your field.
+In the Chemical Engineering and Biotechnology programme, you will combine engineering with knowledge in chemistry and biotechnology, which provides you with the skills to lead projects from start to finish, design, plan and optimise process plants and products based on technical, resource and environmental considerations, solve concrete and complex problems, lead laboratory work and be responsible for administrative tasks within your field.

 The programme provides you with professional knowledge of inorganic, organic and analytical chemistry, applied mathematics and physics, biochemistry, microbiology, chemical and biochemical processes and technologies, process and product design and much more.